jenniening/DTNN_7ib/README.md

 DTNN_7id
 ==============================

-This is a molecular energy and ligand stability prediction model bl based on deep neural tensor networks and MMFF optimized geometries
+This is a molecular energy and ligand stability prediction model based on deep neural tensor networks and MMFF optimized geometries

 Project Organization
 ------------